 Individuals with memory loss may not recognize the progression of their disease, and it’s often hard to discuss.
 Expert ADRC staff can help- they have years of experience with the challenges of helping a loved one get the help and support a day program provides.

 Attendees pay a daily fee; some may qualify for help with payments.

 How do I find a program?
 What about a ride?

-Program options vary among counties and include Daybreak in Barron County, Happy Day Club in Washburn County and Ladysmith Adult Day Services in Rusk County.
+Program options vary among counties and include Daybreak in Barron County and Ladysmith Adult Day Services in Rusk County.